 POLS 201 Introduction to Political Philosophy • 5 Cr.

-Examines the values and assumptions underlying governments and political systems.
-Students discuss philosophical issues behind international conflicts and cooperation in the present world.
+Explores the philosophical foundations of politics and political activity.
+Organized around key political and philosophical concepts, such as authority, citizenship, equality, justice, liberty, power, rights, and sustainability.
 Same as PHIL 201.
 Either POLS 201 or PHIL 201 may be taken for credit, not both.

 After completing this class, students should be able to:

 - Articulate conceptions of citizenship and the potential tensions between these and self-interest.

 - Distinguish competing conceptions of liberty, equality and the good life in various theories of justice.